sikmat/Data-Analytics/README.md

 Machine Learning: Is also a subset of AI techniques, attempting to apply statistics to data problems in an effort to discover new knowledge.
 It is AI techniques designed to learn.

 Deep Learning: Is a further subdivision of ML that uses complex techniques, known as neural networks, to discover knowledge in a particular way.
 It is a highly specialized field of ML, mostly used for image, video and sound analysis

+Data Governance
+Ensures that an organization has high-quality data and is able to effectively control that data.
+Using Master Data Management programs to maintain and improve the quality of the data.

+Analytics Tool: Automate much of the heavy workload of analysis, improving the analyst's ability to acquire, clean, manipulate, visualizer and analyze data.
+As well as assistance in reporting and communicating results.
+Examples of these tools are Excel spreadsheet, Google sheets.